Bruno Severino

 Bruno Nogueira Severino (born 11 March 1986) is a Portuguese footballer who plays for Barreirense.
+He is a forward.

 Club career

 He made his professional debut in the Segunda Liga for Barreirense on 27 November 2005 in a game against Feirense.

 He made his Primeira Liga debut for Vitória de Setúbal on 4 February 2008 in a game against Naval.
 He came on as a half-time substitute and scored on his debut in a 1–2 loss.
+In 2009, he was on loan to Beira-Mar.